RosboneMako/MakoSmackTalk/README.md

 The Q control adjusts the Q (width) of the filter.
 More Q = more Wah sound.
 Q also adds some volume.

 Between the SENSE and Q controls you have a very wide range of effect.
 A MIX control was also added, but should never really be needed.

+# JUCE ADDITIONS
+This VST uses a predrawn PNG image to make it look fancy.
+The default Slider controls have also been customized using the OVERRIDE functions.
+The new Sliders have a chickenhead style knob drawn in code in our custom LOOKANDFEEL class (PluginEditor.h).